 The function of an actor is exposed as the default command in a Docker container.
-Here, we will create an actor from an existing Docker container image called jturcino/abaco-trial:latest available on 'Docker Hub <https://hub.docker.com/r/jturcino/abaco-trial/>'\ The default command for this container simply prints some information about the current environment to STDOUT, which will be captured in the actor logs.
+Here, we will create an actor from an existing Docker container image called tacc/hello-world:latest available on Docker Hub.
+The default command for this container simply prints the message "Hello, World" or the message sent to it, which will be captured in the actor logs.